 - The Nice's hard rock version of Leonard Bernstein's America was described by keyboard player/arranger Keith Emerson as "the world's only instrumental protest song".

-- Linkin Park has three on their appropriately-titled album Minutes to Midnight: "Hands Held High", which is the boringly obvious and explicit one about the war; "No More Sorrow", which is a somewhat subtler Take That to the Bush administration; and "The Little Things Give You Away", which is likewise clearly but not explicitly about the aftermath of Hurricane Katrina.
+- Linkin Park has three on their appropriately-titled album Minutes to Midnight: "Hands Held High", which is the obvious and explicit one about The War on Terror; "No More Sorrow", which is a somewhat subtler Take That! to the Bush administration; and "The Little Things Give You Away", which is likewise clearly but not explicitly about the aftermath of Hurricane Katrina.

 - Quicksilver Messenger Service had "What About Me?" which even contained the line "And those of us who care enough/We have to do something."